4 Holiday Decorating Tips to Keep Your Home Damage-Free All Season

 The floor takes a lot of home damage during the holidays, not just from the additional foot traffic but from Christmas trees.
 A Christmas tree tends to leave indentations in the carpet and scratch wooden floors.
 To avoid expensive damage restoration after the holidays, keep these tips in mind:

-• Place your Christmas tree in a sturdy basket to protect the floor.
-Disguise the basket with wrapping paper or a tree skirt.
+• Place your Christmas tree in a sturdy basket to shield the floor.
+You can disguise it with wrapping paper or a tree skirt.

-• Use a plywood slab underneath the Christmas tree, either on its own or with a waterproof, non-slip mat.
+• Put a plywood slab under the tree, either on its own or paired with a waterproof, non-slip mat.

-• Water your Christmas tree carefully to prevent excess moisture from spreading into the surrounding floor or carpet.
+• Water the tree carefully to prevent excess moisture from seeping into the carpet or flooring.

-• Seal glittery decorations with a clear sealer or hairspray to keep the sparkles out of the floors and carpets.
+• Seal glittery ornaments with clear sealer or hairspray to stop loose sparkles from embedding into floors and carpets.

 3. Protect Your Walls and Windows

-• Use self-adhesive hooks or hanging strips that remove easily from the walls.
-Check the weight rating to avoid overloading them with Christmas decorations.
+• Use self-adhesive hooks or removable hanging strips.
+Always check the weight rating before adding decorations.

-• Use suction hooks on smooth surfaces like window glass and tiles instead of sticker hooks.
+• Use suction hooks for smooth surfaces like windows and tiles.

 4. Keep Children and Pets Safe While Decorating

-• Install a baby gate or puppy pen around your Christmas tree to keep toddlers and puppies from reaching the decorations and presents.
+• Install a baby gate or puppy pen around the Christmas tree to block access to presents and decorations.

-• Secure your Christmas tree to the wall or ceiling to support the weight of lights, decorations, and a climbing cat.
+• Secure your tree to the wall or ceiling so it can support lights, ornaments, and even the occasional climbing cat.

-• Avoid decorating your tree with tinsel, angel hair, fake snow, and fragile ornaments.
-Tie ornaments down with twine instead of metal hooks.
+• Avoid tinsel, angel hair, fake snow, and fragile ornaments.
+Use twine instead of metal hooks to attach ornaments.

-• Cover electrical outlets to keep children from unplugging the Christmas lights.
+• Cover electrical outlets to prevent children from unplugging light strands.

-• Consider giving your younger kids a smaller Christmas tree of their own.
-Choose a child-safe tree made from felt and let them decorate it with paper ornaments.
+• Give younger kids their own small tree made from felt and let them decorate it with paper ornaments.

-• Wrap and unwrap Christmas gifts away from the fireplace, candles, or other heat sources.
-Otherwise, children can easily trip on the wrappers or throw them in the fire.
+• Wrap and unwrap gifts away from fireplaces, candles, and heat sources so children don’t trip on paper or accidentally throw it into the fire.

-Have A Safe Festive Season This and Every Year
+Have a Safe Festive Season This Year and Every Year

 ABOUT THE AUTHOR